openEOPlatform/documentation/getting-started/python/index.md

 # Get started with the openEO Python Client

 ::: danger Important
-You need to [become part of the openEO Platform "early adopter" program](https://openeo.cloud/#adopters) to access the processing infrastructure.
+You need to [get an openEO Platform account](https://openeo.cloud/#plans) to access the processing infrastructure.

 This Getting Started guide will simply give you an overview of the capabilities of the openEO Python client library.
 More in-depth information and documentation can be found on the [official documentation](https://open-eo.github.io/openeo-python-client/) website.